TShentu/MyTestRepo/termipass/README.md

 > **NOTE**: The specific steps may vary depending on the device and OS version.
 Refer to your device's user manual for instructions on installing from an APK package.

 ### iOS
-1. Clink the link to install the latest TermiPass from App Store.
+1. Click the link to install the latest TermiPass from App Store.

 ### Windows/Mac
 1. Download the package.